arp5864/StockScreener/README.md

 - **Fetch and Filter Stock Data from Finviz**: Input a Finviz URL to fetch and filter stock data.
 - **Fetch News Articles**: Retrieve news articles based on selected stocks and display them in the GUI.
 - **TradingView CSV Integration**: Import stock data from TradingView using a CSV file and apply filters.
-- **Sentiment Analysis**: Analyze the sentiment of fetched news articles using NLTK's VADER lexicon.
+- **Sentiment Analysis**: Analyze the sentiment of fetched news articles using Fin VADER lexicon.
 - **User-Friendly GUI**: Display news articles with clickable links in a Tkinter-based GUI.

 ## Requirements